yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/07-create-labels-sources/README.md

 ]
 ```

-In this case, the provider which is given as parameter is expected to return an enumerable of data items where each item represents one label.
+In this case, the provider which is given as a parameter is expected to return an enumerable of data items where each item represents one label.

 ```
 // create the label sources based on the `owners` property